RubyaAfrin/RubyaAfrin/README.md

 <h2 align="center">Hi 👋, I'm Rubya Afrin</h2>
 <h3 align="center">Passionate Data Analyst | Exploring the World of Data</h3>

+I’m a data-driven problem solver with a Master’s in Software Engineering from the University of Calgary and a deep passion for transforming raw data into meaningful insights.
+With expertise in Python, SQL, Power BI, and machine learning, I excel at uncovering patterns, optimizing processes, and driving data-informed decisions.

 ## Skilled in:
 - **Python**
 - **Power BI**